 Get back to Athens and enjoy the city during the late evening.
 Have dinner and pick some souvenirs.
 Get a good night’s sleep before your flight back home on the next day.

-* for end of May 2017, the prices for hotel rooms right in the center of Athens are really affordable.
+* for the end of May 2017, the prices for hotel rooms right in the center of Athens are really affordable.
 For 6 nights in a 2-star hotel close to the Acropolis, double rooms start at €31 per night, no breakfast included but AC in the room.
+Or you can check this cute AirBnb.

 **from February to May and then October and November, the prices are affordable and you can easily grab deals on flights (especially if you don’t mind flying low-cost)